Swampy821/phpSchtasks/README.md

 phpSchtasks
 ===========

-Scheduled tasks API in php
+Scheduled tasks Class to give a simulated Cron that can be controlled via php on a windows server.